Completed Work

 2023

-The big event of 2023 was buying a house in February and moving in.
+The big event of 2023 was buying a house in Belfast in February and moving in.
 All of the boat stuff was moved from a storage unit to my new garage.
-A lot of work was done in the garage itself, building shelves for example.
+A lot of work was done to the garage itself, building shelves for example.
 Boat work was put on the back burner with other things taking priority.
 These include yard work, building a new office, replacing decks and doing other work on the house.

 2024